 If you are planning on applying for a home loan or for a mortgage refinance, you are likely going to want to know your loan-to-value (LTV) ratio.
 This is calculated by dividing the loan principal by the value of the property.
-It’s an important metric when getting a mortgage approved because it reflects how much of the property’s value you are borrowing.
+It’s an important metric when you’re getting a mortgage approved because it reflects how much of the property’s value you are borrowing.
 A higher number may be seen as a riskier proposition by prospective lenders.

 Here, you’ll learn the ins and outs of calculating LTV, why it matters, and how it can have a financial impact over the life of a loan.